slexisvn/query_engine/docs/01-frontend/05-the-lexer.md

    55  EOF          ""
 ```

 Fourteen tokens.
 Whitespace is gone. `>=` is one token, `GTE`.
-Every token remembers the character offset it started at, which is the only reason a parse error can say *at position 13* rather than *somewhere*.
+Every token remembers the character offset it started at, which `describePosition` converts to a line and column for an error message.

 Note the last one.
 The lexer always appends an `EOF` token rather than letting the stream run out.
 That means the parser never has to check whether another token exists — it can always call `peek()` and get something.
 Removing that one line would put a bounds check in a dozen places.